theborakompanioni/azure-docs.de-de/articles/application-insights/app-insights-powershell-alerts.md

      -SendEmailToServiceOwners `
      -Location "East US" -RuleType Metric

-## Beispiel 2
+## <a name="example-2"></a>Example 2

-Ich habe eine Anwendung, in der ich mit [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) eine Metrik namens „salesPerHour“ melde.
-Eine E-Mail an meine Kollegen senden, wenn "salesPerHour" gemittelt über 24 Stunden unter 100 fällt.
+I have an application in which I use [TrackMetric()](app-insights-api-custom-events-metrics.md#track-metric) to report a metric named "salesPerHour."
+Send an email to my colleagues if "salesPerHour" drops below 100, averaged over 24 hours.

     Add-AlertRule -Name "poor sales" `
      -Description "slow sales alert" `